 - a devType: references the schema and defines the type of the device.
-It is hard-coded into the device. - This schema identifier is a string consisting of a pair of words separated by a dot. - The first word refers to a class of device type (e.g. lighting, heating, multimedia, etc.).
+It is hard-coded into the device. - This schema identifier is a string consisting of a pair of words separated by a dot. - The first word refers to a class of device type (e.g., lighting, heating, multimedia, etc.).

-https://datatracker.ietf.org/doc/draft-ietf-core-coap/
+1https://datatracker.ietf.org/doc/draft-ietf-core-coap/

-- The second word refers to a type in a given class (e.g. within the lighting class one may have an on-off lamp, a lamp with dimmer, a mirror ball, etc.).
-The second word may also refer a schema extension by a manufacturer (cf. 6.1). - The identifier "any.any" is reserved and refers to all types of all classes. - And for example the pair "lamp.any" means all types of the class "lamp". - We reserve a special name: "experimental", for the class, as well as the type.
+- The second word refers to a type in a given class (e.g., within the lighting class one may have an on-off lamp, a lamp with dimmer, a mirror ball, etc.).
+The second word may also refer a schema extension by a manufacturer (cf. 6.1). - The identifier "any.any" is reserved and refers to all types of all classes.
+This is a virtual type; no one can clame to be of type "any.any".
+Devices having no dedicated attribute, method or notification may use the type "basic.basic" which is a concret type that simply inherit of "any.any". - For example the pair "lamp.any" means all types of the class "lamp".
+This is also a virtual type; if needed, the concret type "lamp.basic" is provided. - We reserve a special name: "experimental", for the class, as well as the type.
+This are concret types to which may belong devices.
+Associated schema, if written, should not be distributed outside the testing plateform.
 (I.e. When someone makes a device but has not got a name for our xAAL International Standardization Office.) - An address: a device ID, unique on the bus. - The device identifier is a UUID (RFC 4122): the textual representation of a 128-bit random number.